SF-WDI-LABS/node-express-oauth/README.md

 #### Save environment variables

-Returning to terminal, as you will need to add your Environment Variables to your `.zshrc` file
+Returning to terminal, as you will need to add your Environment Variables to your `.bash_profile` file

 ```
-subl ~/.zshrc
+atom ~/.bash_profile
 ```

 And add: